Culture II: Singles

 The album's lead single, "MotorSport", was released on October 27, 2017, and includes lead vocals from Cardi B and Nicki Minaj.
 The song is produced by Murda Beatz and Cubeatz.
 The song peaked at number six on the US Billboard Hot 100.

 The album's second single, "Stir Fry", was released on December 20, 2017.
 The song is produced by Pharrell Williams.
 It peaked at number eight on the Billboard Hot 100.

-The album's third single, "Walk It Talk It" featuring Drake, was sent to urban contemporary radio on March 18, 2018, the same day as the release of the official music video.
+The album's third single, "Walk It Talk It" featuring Drake, was sent to UK rhythmic contemporary and US urban contemporary radio on March 18, 2018, the same day as the release of the official music video.
 The song peaked at number 10 on the Billboard Hot 100.

 The music video for the song, "Narcos", was released on June 27, 2018.
 It was later sent to US rhythmic contemporary radio on July 24, 2018, as the album's fourth single.
 The song initially peaked at number 36 on the Billboard Hot 100.